The Life in <em>The Simpsons</em> Is No Longer Attainable

 Most of my friends and classmates lived the way we did—that is, the way the Simpsons did.
 Some families had more secure budgets, with room for annual family vacations to Disney World.
 Others lived closer to the edge, with fathers taking second jobs as mall Santas or plow-truck drivers to bridge financial gaps.
 But we all believed that the ends could meet, with just an average amount of hustle.

 Over the years, Homer and his wife, Marge, also face their share of struggles.
-In the first episode, Homer becomes a mall Santa to bring in some extra cash after Homer learns that he won’t receive a Christmas bonus and the family spends all their Christmas savings to get Bart’s new tattoo removed.
+In the first episode, Homer becomes a mall Santa to bring in some extra cash after Homer learns that he won’t receive a Christmas bonus and the family spends all its Christmas savings to get Bart’s new tattoo removed.
 They also occasionally get a peek into a different kind of life.
 In Season 2, Homer buys the hair-restoration product “Dimoxinil.”
 His full head of hair gets him promoted to the executive level, but he is demoted after Bart accidentally spills the tonic on the floor and Homer loses all of his new hair.
 Marge finds a vintage Chanel suit at a discount store, and wearing it grants her entrée into the upper echelons of society.

 The Simpsons started its 32nd season this past fall.
 Homer is still the family’s breadwinner.
 Although he’s had many jobs throughout the show’s run—he was even briefly a roadie for the Rolling Stones—he’s back at the power plant.
 Marge is still a stay-at-home parent, taking point on raising Bart, Lisa, and Maggie and maintaining the family’s suburban home.
 But their life no longer resembles reality for many American middle-class families.